U.S. and China square off at Asia security forum

-SINGAPORE The United States and China squared off at an Asian security forum on Saturday, with the U.S. defense secretary accusing Beijing of destabilizing the region and a top Chinese general retorting that his comments were "threat and intimidation".
+SINGAPORE The United States and China squared off at an Asian security forum on Saturday, with the U.S. defence secretary accusing Beijing of destabilising the region and a top Chinese general retorting that his comments were "threat and intimidation".

-Using unusually strong language, U.S. Defense Secretary Chuck Hagel took aim at Beijing's handling of territorial disputes with its Asian neighbors.
+Using unusually strong language, U.S. Defence Secretary Chuck Hagel took aim at Beijing's handling of territorial disputes with its Asian neighbours.

-"In recent months, China has undertaken destabilizing, unilateral actions asserting its claims in the South China Sea," Hagel said.
+"In recent months, China has undertaken destabilising, unilateral actions asserting its claims in the South China Sea," Hagel said.

 He warned Beijing that the United States was committed to its geopolitical rebalance to the Asia-Pacific region and "will not look the other way when fundamental principles of the international order are being challenged".